clowdr-app/clowdr/docs/tunnels-setup.md

 # Expose local services at a public URL

-When you run Clowdr locally, many parts of the system rely on exposing local services at a public URL.
+When you run Midspace locally, many parts of the system rely on exposing local services at a public URL.
 For example:

 - The actions service needs to receive SNS notifications from AWS and